RandomGuyJCI/RDGameplayPatches/README.md

 5. Unzip the file you downloaded into your Rhythm Doctor installation folder.
 You should now have a file at `BepInEx/Plugins/RDGameplayPatches/RDGameplayPatches.dll`.
 6. Launch the game, and the plugin should automatically enable.
 7. Configure the plugin as needed in `BepInEx/config/com.rhythmdr.gameplaypatches.cfg`.
+8. **Optional:** Install the [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to configure the mod with a GUI by pressing `F1`.
-8. **Optional:** To enable reloading the plugin on the fly, download and extract the [BepInEx ScriptEngine](https://github.com/BepInEx/BepInEx.Debug/releases/latest) plugin into your RD folder.
-Create a `scripts` folder in the `BepInEx` folder then move `RDGameplayPatches.dll` to that folder.
+9. **Optional:** To enable reloading the plugin on the fly, install the [BepInEx ScriptEngine](https://github.com/BepInEx/BepInEx.Debug/releases/latest), create a `scripts` folder in the `BepInEx` folder then move `RDGameplayPatches.dll` to that folder.
 You should now be able to reload the plugin by pressing `F6` in-game.
-You can also configure the hotkey in `BepInEx/config/com.bepis.bepinex.scriptengine`).

 For more information, check out the [BepInEx installation guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html).